 - As there are many styles in table tennis: blocking, looping, two-wings, one-wing, counter, defender, etc. Do you think that a premade racket will fit all of these styles?
 Is it good for your game?
 No!

-- Premade racket is cheap and bad quality.
+- Premade racket is cheap and of bad quality.
 They are produced in mass (normally in China).
 The blade has bad wood quality.
 It will absorb humidity quickly.

 - With the same amount of money, you can buy a much higher quality setup. (for example with 40 USD)